chris-creditdesign/nature-nih-conflict-of-interest/README.md

 	in2csv --sheet Colored "ref/excel/FCOI working doc.xlsx" > csv/fcoi.csv

+Use `wc -l` to count the number of lines in our the file:

+	wc -l csv/fcoi.csv

+-	`csv/fcoi.csv` **4,416**

+There are many duplicate `FCOI_ID`s.
+Presuming each id to be unique lets remove the duplicates, where `FCOI_ID` is the first ie. zeroth column:

+	python python/remove-duplicate-entries.py csv/fcoi.csv csv/fcoi-clean.csv 0

+	wc -l csv/fcoi-clean.csv

+-	`csv/fcoi-clean.csv` **2,151**

 Columns of interest in the NIH documents to match with the FCOI document

 NIH RePorter document	| FCOI document